scy-phy/minicps/examples/swat/daniele-notes.md

 > TODO: once ready move it as a sphinx tutorial doc

 Simplifying assumptions:
+* testbed in AUTO mode
+* no alarms
 * ignore PLC db.
 * ignore wireless communications (and tags).
 * assume that \_HTY tags are always True (ideal data generation)